SirJohanot/library/testPlan/testPlan.md

 * A running instance of Apache Tomcat V9.0
 * A running instance of a MySQL80 database
 * A web browser

+## Approvals

+I approve of this test plan, very nice!